ibm-cloud-docs/codeengine/service-bind.md

 **I already have an {{site.data.keyword.cloud_notm}} service with service credentials.
 Can I still use {{site.data.keyword.cloud_notm}} service binding?**

 Yes, you can reuse the service credentials.
-To use your existing service credentials, specify the `--service-credential` flag in the `ibmcloud ce application bind` command and provide the name of your service credentials. {{site.data.keyword.cloud_notm}} service binding automatically creates a Kubernetes secret with your existing service credentials.
+To use your existing service credentials, specify the `--service-credential` option in the `ibmcloud ce application bind` command and provide the name of your service credentials. {{site.data.keyword.cloud_notm}} service binding automatically creates a Kubernetes secret with your existing service credentials.

 ## How can I access a bound service from an app or job?
 {: #access-bound-service}